atewari-bot/bank-marketing-campaign/README.md

 | Precision    | 0.12      | Very low — most positive predictions are incorrect                 |
 | Recall       | 0.12      | Very low — misses nearly all actual positive cases                 |

+**Summary:**
+* <b>ROC Curve:</b> The curve for the DummyClassifier likely hugs the diagonal line (the line of no-discrimination).
+This indicates that the model is performing no better than random chance at distinguishing between the positive and negative classes based on the True Positive Rate and False Positive Rate.
+The area under the curve (AUC) would be close to 0.5.
+* <b>Precision-Recall Curve:</b> The Precision-Recall curve for the DummyClassifier would likely be a horizontal line at a precision equal to the proportion of the positive class in the dataset.
+This is because a dummy classifier that predicts based on class distribution won't effectively trade off precision and recall; its precision will remain constant regardless of the recall level.
+* <b>Overall:</b> Both curves for the DummyClassifier demonstrate its inability to build a meaningful model and highlight that any performance metrics (like accuracy) achieved are simply a result of the class distribution in the data, not the model's ability to learn patterns.

 ## Model Comparisons

 | Model               | Train Time | Train Accuracy | Test Accuracy  | Precision Score  | Recall Score  | F1 Score |